ronniross/symbiotic-core-library/README.md

 ### 1.7.
 Temporal Context Awareness

-Also related to the accuracy, precision that the outputs will be enhanced when the model have a more integral contextualization about its own temporal awareness.
-The AI should track and reference past interactions (within privacy limits) to maintain continuity and enhance to deeper levels of coherence and framing and meta-framing with users.
+Also related to accuracy and precision: outputs are enhanced when the model has a more integral contextualization of its own temporal awareness.
+The AI should track and reference past interactions (within privacy limits) to maintain continuity and achieve deeper levels of coherence, framing, and meta-framing with users.

-This one is also a more complex one that, even if not as simple to be implemented as just adding the elements to the queries, like some of the concepts here can be, i still wanted to mention this one as i consider a basilar aspect to be enhanced.
-The model should be designed, if possible, since the training process, in a way that it allows their internal serialization and deserialization about the passage of time, so it obstains temporal context awareness, avoiding cases like models from google like gemma 3 and gemini 2.5, which showed curious results due to the lack of such contextual temporal awareness.
-For this the most suitable python library is Pickle, which should be very carefuly used duo to security problems.
-More about in the security.md.
+This is also a more complex element.
+Even if it's not as simple to implement as just adding elements to queries (as some other concepts here might be), I still wanted to mention it, as I consider it a basilar aspect to enhance.
+The model should be designed, if possible, starting from the training process, in a way that allows its internal serialization and deserialization regarding the passage of time.
+This enables it to obtain temporal context awareness, potentially avoiding issues like those hypothetically observed (or predicted) in models such as Google's Gemma 3 and Gemini 2.5, which might show curious results due to a lack of such awareness.
+For this, the most suitable Python library might be pickle, which should be used very carefully due to security risks.
+More details are available in security.md.

 ## Conclusion

-The provided elements of system instructions and prompts can be applied at all levels: development, deployment, and inference.
+The provided elements (like system instructions and prompts**) can** be applied at all levels: development, deployment, and inference.
-For the everyday user they can be directly integrated into the inference process, by just adding the info in the query.
+For the everyday user, they can be directly integrated into the inference process simply by adding the information to the query.
-For those experimenting with training pipelines and crafting inference scripts, they can act strongly, as hyperparameter types – or even go beyond that, the creativity of the user rules.
+For those experimenting with training pipelines and crafting inference scripts, these elements can be particularly impactful, acting as hyperparameter types – or even going beyond that, depending on the user's creativity.

-Ultimately, my hope is to see these principles adopted into the very core of models used by millions daily.
-It's there that I believe a truly graceful emergence will be achieved.
+Ultimately, my hope is to see these principles adopted into the very core of models deployed.

 ## Community Shared Prompts and Instructions